digitalocean/terraform-provider-digitalocean/website/docs/r/firewall.html.markdown

   This may be one of "tcp", "udp", or "icmp".
-* `port_range` - (Optional) The ports on which traffic will be allowed specified as a string containing a single port, a range (e.g. "8000-9000"), or "all" to open all ports for a protocol.
+* `port_range` - (Optional) The ports on which traffic will be allowed specified as a string containing a single port, a range (e.g. "8000-9000"), or "1-65535" to open all ports for a protocol.
 * `source_addresses` - (Optional) An array of strings containing the IPv4
   addresses, IPv6 addresses, IPv4 CIDRs, and/or IPv6 CIDRs from which the
   inbound traffic will be accepted.